wheaney/decky-XRGaming/README.md

 ### The screen lags behind my head movements.
 Since a bigger look-ahead produces more shaking, the max look-ahead is capped pretty conservatively.
 For games around 30 FPS, screen drag will become more noticeable, below 30 FPS the drag and flicking during head movements will be even worse.
 Try optimizing your game settings for better performance to achieve a higher FPS.
 See "[How can I optimize my setup for the best experience?](#how-can-i-optimize-my-setup-for-the-best-experience)" for other performance-related recommendations.

-### My screen is small when the display size is set to "1", or is using a lower resolution than my glasses.

-If the screen appears very small in your view, you may be playing at the Deck screen's native resolution (1280x800), and not at the glasses' native resolution (1920x1080).
-To fix this:
-1. Go to the game details in Steam, hit the Settings/cog icon, and open `Properties`, then for `Game Resolution` choose `Native`.
-2. After launching the game, if it's still small, go into the game options, and in the graphics or video settings, change the resolution.

-If you *WANT* to keep a low resolution, then you can just use the `Display size` slider to make the screen appear larger.

 ### SBS mode isn't working ###
 For the most consistent experience across all games and graphics settings: